 Since the rise of graphene and topological insulators (TIs), the exploration of Dirac-cone band structures has continued to be at the frontier of a number of disciplines~\cite{Novoselov2004,Kane2005a,Kane2005b,Bernevig2006a,Bernevig2006c,hasan2010,qi2011,Vafek2014,Armitage2018,lu2014topological,Ozawa2019review,Ma2019,Xue2022}.
 The great interest in Dirac-cone band structures lies in many aspects, such as their relativistic linear dispersions~\cite{Novoselov2005massless}, their fundamental connection with topology~\cite{jackiw1976b,Ryu2010,Chiu2015RMP}, and being the sources of a diversity of unconventional responses~\cite{cheng2010,Tse2010,Garate2010,Xiong2015anomaly,Wu2016TI,Li2016CME,Yuan2018,Yuan2020}.
 The Dirac cones can be roughly classified into two classes, gapped or gapless, with the former (latter) effectively described by a massive (massless) Dirac Hamiltonian~\cite{shen2013topological, bernevig2013topological}.
 A fundamental difference between them is that the gapless Dirac cones carry a symmetry-protected band degeneracy (known as Dirac node or point) that acts as a topological charge.
-As stable Dirac nodes requires symmetry protection, it is known that the lattice realization of gapless Dirac cones faces the fermion-doubling problem~\cite{Nielsen1981nogo,Nielsen1981a,Nielsen1981b}.
-The discovery of an odd number of 2D gapless Dirac cone on the surface of a 3D strong TI shows that this notorious problem can naturally be avoided in the context of topological gapped phases~\cite{Xia2009bise,Hsieh2009bise,Chen2009bise,Sato2010Dirac,Chen2010TI}.

-An odd number of gapless surface Dirac cones (SDCs) in its own right is of great interest in condensed matter physics since they realize a class of unconventional metals with many intriguing properties, including a quantized $\pi$ Berry phase leading to weak antilocalization~\cite{He2011localization,Lu2011antilocalization}, spin-momentum-locking Fermi surfaces~\cite{Hsieh2009helical,Souma2011texture} that can create non-Abliean Majorana zero modes when superconductivity is brought in~\cite{fu2008,Sun2016Majorana,wang2018evidence}, and half-integer quantum Hall effects as well as topological electromagnetic effects when the SDCs are gapped by certain time-reversal symmetry (TRS) breaking field~\cite{Qi2008TFT,Essin2009,Mong2010,Mogi2022}.
+The discovery of an odd number of 2D gapless Dirac cone on the surface of a 3D strong TI~\cite{Xia2009bise,Hsieh2009bise,Chen2009bise,Sato2010Dirac,Chen2010TI} has attracted particular interest since it not only provides an exception to the fermion-doubling problem~\cite{Nielsen1981nogo,Nielsen1981a,Nielsen1981b}, but also realizes a class of unconventional metals with many intriguing properties. {\zhongbo Notable properties associated with a gapless surface Dirac cone (SDC) include the quantized $\pi$ Berry phase that can lead to weak antilocalization in transport~\cite{He2011localization,Lu2011antilocalization}, and the spin-momentum-locking Fermi surface~\cite{Hsieh2009helical,Souma2011texture} that can create non-Abliean Majorana zero modes when superconductivity is brought in~\cite{fu2008,Sun2016Majorana,wang2018evidence}.
+Moreover, when the gapless SDC is gapped by certain time-reversal symmetry (TRS) breaking field, half-integer quantum Hall effects as well as topological electromagnetic effects can be observed~\cite{Qi2008TFT,Essin2009,Mong2010,Mogi2022}}.